RaijmakersH/az900-labs/Instructions/Walkthroughs/14-Manage access with RBAC.md

     **Note**: Can you figure out how to remove your role assignment?

 Congratulations!
-You have assigned roles and viewed activity logs.
+You created a resource group, assigned an access role to it and viewed activity logs.

 **Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.